Zulu Love Letter: Synopsis

 Thandeka, a young Black journalist, lives in fear of Johannesburg's past.
 She's so troubled that she can't work, and her relationship with her 13-year-old deaf daughter Mangi goes from bad to worse.
 One day Me'Tau, an elderly woman, arrives at the newspaper's office.
-Ten years earlier, Thandeka witnessed the murder of the woman's daughter Dinéo by the secret police.
+Ten years earlier, Thandeka witnessed the murder of Me'Tau's daughter Dinéo by the secret police.
 Me'Tau wants Thandeka to find the murderers and Dinéo's body so that the girl can be buried in accordance with tradition.
 What Me'Tau couldn't know is that Thandeka has already paid for her knowledge, for having dared stand up to the apartheid system run by the whites.
 Meanwhile, Mangi secretly prepares a Zulu love letter: four embroidered images representing solitude, loss, hope, and love, as a final gesture towards her mother so that she won't give up the fight.
+The events take place during the TRC.

+Zulu Love Letter tells the tale of two mothers looking for their daughters against the backdrop of South Africa's first successful democratic elections and the establishment of the Truth and Reconciliation Commission.
+Thandeka Khumalo faces the task of reconciling with her estranged thirteen-year-old daughter, Simangaliso, who grew up with Thandeka's grandparents due to Thandeka's job and political responsibilities.
+Thandeka is struggling to adjust to the changes around her, tormented by a sense of shame and anguish that will not go away.
+When ghosts from her past reappear, her melancholy soul is forced to confront her experiences of detention and torture.
+The mother of the young activist whose murder Thandeka saw and reported requests Thandeka's assistance in finding Dineo's body so that she might be given an appropriate burial.
+The psychic demons that haunt the present must be identified and banished in order for grieving to end and for healing to occur.